 - When it comes to mandatory course components that can only be conducted in person on campus, students are urged to contact the department/course coordinating teacher or equivalent to discuss if an alternative solution is possible.

 - If no alternative examination format is possible, the student must be offered to attend the next retake session.

-- A student who has a sick child may be eligible for care of a sick child allowance (vab) from the Swedish Social Insurance Agency.
+- A student who has a sick child may be eligible for care of a sick child allowance (vab) from Försäkringskassan – the Swedish Social Insurance Agency.

 What do I, as a teacher, do if a student with symptoms of disease show up to a lecture or other activity or sits down on a seat that has been blocked off?

 It is each individual's responsibility to stay at home if you feel poorly, even if symptoms are mild.
-This according to the directives and recommendations of the Public Health Agency of Sweden.
+This according to the regulations and general guidelines the Public Health Agency of Sweden.
 Teachers at each education ought to, both at the start of the course and at other suitable times, remind students to stay at home if they experience any symptoms of a cold or similar.
 Also, please inform students of what options they have if they miss a lecture or an obligatory course component.